gatewayd-io/gatewayd/README.md

 ## Architecture

-The GatewayD architecture consists of a core and plugins.
+The GatewayD architecture consists of a core, SDK and plugins.
 The core enables basic functionality for:

 - **Proxying connections** between clients and server(s)
 - **Connection pooling**, health check and management